Published Fall 2014

 - Stephen J. Withrow, Clinical Sciences

 - A member of the National Collegiate Athletic Association (NCAA) at the Division I Level — Mountain West Conference

 - Since the Mountain West was formed in 1999, CSU has won 31 conference championships, including 23 regular season titles and eight tournament titles.

 - Athletic facilities include Sonny Lubick Field at Hughes Stadium (capacity 32,500), Moby Arena (capacity 8,745), Ram Field, University Tennis Complex, Moby Pool, Harmony Club, Jack Christiansen Track and the Glenn Morris Field House.

-- Other facilities include a $20 million, 66,267-square-foot indoor practice facility, an academic and training Center, and a new 12,800-square-foot sports medicine center
+- Other facilities include a $20 million, 66,267-square-foot indoor practice facility, the Anderson Academic and Training Center, and a new 12,800-square-foot sports medicine center.

 University Distinguished Teaching Scholars

 - Stephanie Clemons, Design and Merchandising

 - Nancy E. Levinger, Chemistry